vikrambahl/vikrambahl.github.io/_posts/2021-04-22-building-a-rails6-engine-part-I-setup.markdown

 This creates all the usual files that a scaffold adds including the migrations etc.

-## Step 4
+## Step 5 - Copy migrations to UserFacingApplication

 The next step is to run the migration of the engine in the main user-facing application.
-However `bin/rails db:migrate` in the root folder of the user-facing application does not make any difference
+However `bin/rails db:migrate` in the root folder of the user-facing application does not automatically pick up the migrations from the engine.

-Rails provides a solution where once you have a fully-complete and ready engine, at the time of installation of that engine, you can copy all the migrations from the engine to the main user-facing app.
+Rails provides a solution, where once you have a fully-complete and ready engine, at the time of installation of that engine, you can copy all the migrations from the engine to the main user-facing app.
 This can be done by an out of box functionality provided by engines -

 ```
 bin/rails content_engager:install:migrations